-- forgery of computer documents (article 491-bis of the Criminal Code) - unauthorised access to a computer or telecommunications system (article 615-ter of the Criminal Code); - unauthorised possession, distribution and installation of equipment, codes and/or other means of access to computer or telematic systems (article 615-quater of the Penal Code); - unauthorised possession, distribution and installation of computer equipment, devices or software for the purpose of damaging or interrupting a computer or telematic system's operations (article 615-quinquies of the Criminal Code); - unlawful interception, obstruction or interruption of computer or electronic communications (article 617-quater of the Criminal Code); - unlawful possession, distribution and installation of equipment designed to intercept, obstruct or interrupt computer or telematic system communications (article 617-quinquies of the Criminal Code); - damaging information, data and computer software (article 635-bis of the Criminal Code) - damaging information, data and computer software used by the State or another public entity or, in any case, of public interest (article 635-ter of the Criminal Code) - damaging computer or telecommunications systems (article 635-quater of the Criminal Code); - damaging computer or telecommunication systems of public interest (article 635-quinquies of the Criminal Code) - cyber-fraud by the provider of electronic signature certification services (article 640-quinquies of the Criminal Code)

-Legislative Decree no. 93 of 14 August 2013, containing: "Urgent provisions on security and to combat violence in general, and on civil protection and the administration of the provinces by an external commissioner", introduced in the scope of application of the Decree (article 24) the crime of computer fraud, committed by replacing a digital identity to the detriment of one or more persons (article 640 ter, subsection three of the Criminal Code).
+- forgery of computer documents (article 491-bis, Criminal Code) - unauthorised access to a computer or telecommunications system (article 615 ter, Criminal Code); - unlawful possession, dissemination and installation of equipment, codes and other means to access computer or telecommunications systems (article 615-quater, Criminal Code); - unlawful possession, dissemination and installation of equipment, devices or software designed to damage or interrupt computer or telecommunication systems (article 635-quater.1, Criminal Code); - unlawful interception, obstruction or interruption of computer or electronic communications (article 617-quater, Criminal Code); - possession, dissemination and installation of equipment and other tools designed to intercept, obstruct or interrupt computer or telecommunication systems (article 617-quinquies, Criminal Code); - damaging information, data and computer software (article 635-bis, Criminal Code) - damaging information, data and computer software used by the State or another public entity or, in any case, of public interest (article 635-ter, Criminal Code) - damaging computer or telecommunications systems (article 635-quater, Criminal Code) - damaging computer or telecommunication systems of public interest (article 635-quinquies, Criminal Code) - cyber-fraud by the provider of electronic signature certification services (article 640-quinquies, Criminal Code) Legislative Decree no. 93 of 14 August 2013, containing: "Urgent provisions on security and to combat violence in general, and on civil protection and the administration of the provinces by an external commissioner", introduced in the scope of application of the Decree (article 24) the crime of computer fraud, committed by replacing a digital identity to the detriment of one or more persons (article 640 ter, subsection three of the Criminal Code).